by Laura Kathryn Rogers

-Lisa, flashing her engagement and wedding rings said skillful things that made me, Jayne, appear selfish, self-absorbed, and incapable of love or healthy relationships.
+Lisa, flashing her engagement and wedding rings said skillful things that made me, Joy, appear selfish, self-absorbed, and incapable of love or healthy relationships.
 “We have tried, Arthur and I, and we won’t stop.
 However, she’s always been that way.”

 When I read this blurb, I tucked the handgun in my jean jacket and headed across the street.